 Kristen L. Shinebarger, who passed away Dec.
 20, 2018, at the age of 16, will be remembered during a pre-game moment of silence at the Mayor’s Cup hockey game on Tuesday, Jan.
 29, at 7 p.m. at the Times Union Center in Albany.

 “It is fitting that we remember Kristen before a big game like the Mayor’s Cup,” said Jim McLaughlin, director of athletics.
 “Her spirit moved people on all corners of this campus, but nowhere more than athletics, where she stood as a shining example of courage meeting adversity.”

-Kristen, the daughter of Shelly Shinebarger, director of disability services and international advising, was diagnosed as a third grader with Ewing’s sarcoma, a childhood cancer of the bones and soft tissue.
+Kristen, the daughter of Shelly Shinebarger, director of accommodative services and international advising, was diagnosed as a third grader with Ewing’s sarcoma, a childhood cancer of the bones and soft tissue.
 Early on, she endured the amputation of her right leg followed by dozens of surgeries and chemotherapy and radiation sessions.

 Kristen’s fight launched dozens of fundraisers and awareness campaigns by thousands of students and hundreds of staff and faculty over the years.
 Funds to Kristen’s Kause supported the Shinebarger family’s treatment expenses, including travel.

 “Mere words could never express our gratitude,” Kristen’s mother said.
 “From Texas to Japan and Ohio, the Union support followed us and helped keep us afloat.
 She knew she was loved and supported by the entire Union community.”